-In this article you will learn how to troubleshoot the potential issues with DbMail if you cannot send the emails.
+In this article you will learn how to troubleshoot the potential issues with DbMail if you cannot send emails.

 sp_configure 'show advanced options', 1; GO RECONFIGURE; GO sp_configure 'Database Mail XPs', 1; GO RECONFIGURE GO

 tns smpt.sendgrid.net -25(see the example below), run the job and check the job output in the job history.
-This is public mail server that should be reached from your Managed Instance, unless if you have explicitly blocked that name and/or port.
+This is public mail server that should be reachable from your Managed Instance, unless if you have explicitly blocked that name and/or port.

-If you are the experiencing issues with sending e-mail alerts from SQL Agent, try some of the following troubleshooting steps:
+If you are experiencing issues with sending e-mail alerts from SQL Agent, try some of the following troubleshooting steps: